- Search The Registry

 - Creating Support

 - My Account

-*On this date in 1877, Annie Malone was born.
+*On this date, in 1877, Annie Malone was born.
 She was a Black businesswoman and inventor.

 By the turn of the century, Malone had developed a variety of treatments and was one of the first to patent the hot comb.
 By 1902 she and her assistants were going door-to-door selling her Poro Products.
-Poro is a word that came from West Africa symbolizing physical and spiritual growth.
+Poro is a word that came from West Africa, symbolizing physical and spiritual growth.
 Malone used the press extensively to publicize her products.
-Malone founded Poro College in 1917 in St. Louis, the first center in America dedicated to the study and teaching of Black cosmetology.
+Malone founded Poro College in 1917 in St. Louis, the first center in America dedicated to studying and teaching Black cosmetology.
 The school employed nearly two hundred people and ran a curriculum that taught the benefits of a solid public persona-the correct walk, talk, and style of dress.

 In 1930, after a nearly devastating financial second divorce, Annie Malone moved her entire operation to Chicago.
 Two lawsuits for liability by an employee and a St. Louis newspaper crippled her business, and the federal government caught up with her in 1943.
 Eight years later, they took control of Poro, selling off most of the holdings.
 Annie Malone died in 1957.